Applying for a License

-If anticipated sales will exceed 500 units or sales revenue of more than $2,500 in one year, please refer to www.clc.com for more information on the Local or Standard Licenses available through the university’s licensing agent, the Collegiate Licensing Company.
+If anticipated sales will exceed 500 units or sales revenue of more than $2,500 in one year, please refer to www.clc.com for more information on the Local or Standard Licenses available through the university’s licensing agent, the IMG College Licensing.

 1111 West Broad St.

 Crafters Program Royalty Fees